 Feelings of hunger are, in part, governed by the circadian rhythm — physical and mental changes that correspond with a daily cycle of light and darkness.

 The circadian rhythm triggers the body to release certain hormones, some of which make a person feel hungry.
-According to a study in the journal
+According to an

 However, there are various reasons why a person can wake up feeling hungry, either in the morning or during the night.